TL;DR

 The task

 Your post from yesterday morning hit better than expected.
 80 comments.
 12 DMs.
-Five of the comments are actual questions you want to answer well, ten are “great post,” twenty are “me too” stories, six are arguing in your replies, and the rest are emoji.
+Five comments are real questions you want to answer well, ten are “great post,” twenty are “me too” stories, six are arguing in your replies, and the rest are emoji.
 You start replying at 2pm.
-At 5pm you have answered 14 of them and you are exhausted, and a buying-question DM is buried under three rounds of arguing with a troll.
+By 5pm you have answered 14, you are exhausted, and a buying-question DM is buried under three rounds of arguing with a troll.
 You need a triage system — not a faster way to reply to everything, but a faster way to ignore most of it without ignoring the few that matter.

 Where AI helps — and where it does not